-For Experiment 26, I assigned heat the value 3 rather than 2 (or 1, as was the case for so many experiments).
-For resonators, I chose the proof steps of the proof completed in Experiment 25, that of the primary target and not the dual.
-The return to focusing on proof steps of the primary conclusion as the source for resonators was in part because of the length of its proof (102) in Experiment 25 and in part because it is the target of the study.
-The assignment of values to the resonators was that used in so many of the cited experiments, namely, 1, 2, and 4.
-I assigned max_weight the value 4 rather than 14.
+For Experiment 26, max_weight was assigned the value 4 rather than 14, heat was assigned the value 3 rather than 2 (or 1, as was the case for so many experiments), and for resonators the choice was the proof steps of the proof completed in Experiment 25, that of the primary target and not the dual.
+The assignment of values to the resonators is that used in so many of the cited experiments, 1, 2, and 4 (as already discussed).
 The assignment of the value 4 to max_weight merits a short explanation.
 The notion was that of preventing the program from retaining any clause that does not match (at the resonator level) one of the resonators, match in the sense that all variables are considered indistinguishable.
+The return to focusing of proof steps of the primary conclusion for the source for resonators was in part because of the length of its proof (102) in Experiment 25 and in part because it is the target of the study.

-With Experiment 26, my not-so-well hidden and actual goal was reached: OTTER completed a 100-step proof of level 44 of the target of the study in 6 CPU-seconds.
+With Experiment 26, the not-so-well hidden and actual goal was reached: OTTER completed a 100-step proof of level 44 of the target of the study in 6 CPU-seconds.
 As for the dual, its proof has length 99 and level 44, also requiring 6 CPU-seconds.